Logiqx/covid-stats/docs/nims-population/README.md

 >
 > To this end the Immunisation Management System (IMS), the central database that supports the NIMS will be populated with demographic information from the Personal Demographics Service for everyone resident and registered with a GP in England.

-So, to summarise NIMS contains demographic information from the Personal Demographics Service (PDS) for everyone known to the NHS, thought to be resident in England.
+To summarise, NIMS contains demographic information from the Personal Demographics Service (PDS) for everyone known to the NHS, thought to be resident in England.
 NIMS receives daily updates from the PDS and will be subject to the same data quality issues as the PDS itself; e.g. duplicate NHS Numbers, confused records, incorrect demographic data, incorrectly set death status and people who have emigrated but their departure is unknown to the NHS.

-The following links may prove useful to anyone reading the DPIA and encountering unfamiliar acronyms:
+The following links may prove useful to anyone reading the DPIA and encountering unfamiliar acronyms representing NHS systems:

 - [Improving our Data Processing Services (DPS)](https://digital.nhs.uk/data-and-information/data-insights-and-statistics/improving-our-data-processing-services)
 - [Spine Mini Service Provider for Personal Demographics Service (SMSP)](https://digital.nhs.uk/services/spine/spine-mini-service-provider-for-personal-demographics-service)